 The filing of a bankruptcy has many advantages, depending on what the debtor is trying to accomplish and which chapter of the bankruptcy code the debtor has filed under.
+The Law Office of Jordan Schwartz only works on Chapter 7 Bankruptcies.
 Listed below are some of the advantages a debtor in bankruptcy can take advantage of:

 - Stop Foreclosure – Upon the filing of the bankruptcy petition, foreclosure proceedings in which the debtor is named as a party will stop.
 This is due to the ‘automatic stay’ provision in bankruptcy which ‘stays’ or stops legal action once the bankruptcy has been filed.
 (7 or 13)

 - Surrender – If a debtor wishes to dispose of a secured asset (an asset that has a loan attached to it), such as an unwanted car, boat or house, the debtor can accomplish this within the bankruptcy proceeding.
 This available option frees the debtor from having to go through the process of trying to sell an asset.
 Debtors will often times choose to surrender an automobile when they feel that it does not make financial sense to hold onto the vehicle.
 Houses are also frequently surrendered in bankruptcy when the debtor no longer wishes to keep the property, nor do they want to go through the burdensome process of trying to sell the property (especially when they will likely not receive any profit from the sale of the house).
 (7 or 13)

 - Stop Creditor Calls – The filing of a bankruptcy will stop creditor calls in their tracks!
 This is due to the ‘automatic stay’ that immediately goes into effect upon the filing of the bankruptcy.
 If a creditor continues to call you or anybody else in relation to your debt, they will be violating federal law.
 Violation of this federal law will result in severe penalties for the creditor.
 (7 or 13)